neondatabase/website/content/docs/guides/liquibase.md

 ```

 <Admonition type="note">
 Using Liquibase with PostgreSQL requires a JDBC driver JAR file.
-The latest version of Liquibase includes this driver in the `liquibase/internal/lib` directory and is used by default.
+Liquibase includes this driver in the `liquibase/internal/lib` directory and uses it by default.
 The driver version is displayed when you run the `liquibase --version` command:

 ```bash
 liquibase --version